Information about FaNs, what it is and how you can be involved.

 Is there a FaNs Code of Practice?

 - FaNs is inclusive and non discriminatory.
-Anyone, of any age, who shares our aim and values, can be a FaN.
+Anyone, of any age, who shares our belief and values, can be a FaN.

-- Organisations that support our aim can also be “corporate” FaNs.
+- Organisations that support our aims can also be “corporate” FaNs.

 - Individual FaNs can be members of any organisation or none.

 - FaNs take a positive approach.
-We celebrate and build on what is good and try to help improve what is not so good.
+We celebrate, build on and share what is good.

 - We respect the humanity, dignity and individuality of all those with whom we come into contact in whatever role we take as FaNs.